doselect/docs.doselect.com/source/index.html.md

 > Make sure to replace the dummy key and secret with your API key and secret.

-Our APIs use a distinct alpha-numeric identifying key and an api_secret to allow access to the API.
-Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.
+To allow access to itself, our API requires you to specify a distinct alpha-numeric key for identification along with an API secret (api_secret).
+Because your secret key contains sensitive information, we advise you to not expose your API secret in publicly accessible forums such as GitHub, or in the client-side code.

-It is expected for the API key and API Secret to be included in all API requests to the server in a header that looks like the following:
+We expect you to include the key and API secret in all your API requests to the server in a header.
+The specification would look like this -

 `DoSelect-Api-Key: 88d4266fd4e6338d13b845fcf28`
 <br>